PowerBI Notebook

 )

-CALCULATE(expression, filter1, filter2, ...) adds or overrides filters.
-ALL() removes filters from a table or column — useful for computing share of total.
+CALCULATE(expression, filter1, filter2, ...) adds or replaces filters.
+ALL() removes filters from a table or column — useful when you compute a share of a total.

 FILTER — Row-Level Filtering